 3. There shall be right of appeal on decisions of droppage from Party membership.

-17BResignation from Party membership
+Resignation from Party membership

-1. A Party member wishing to resign from the Party shall summit his or her resignation to the Party branch or to the Party unit to which he or she belongs.
+1. A Party member wishing to resign from the Party shall submit his or her resignation to the Party branch or to the Party unit to which he or she belongs.
 The unit concerned may accept the same, decide to strike his or her name off the rolls and report the matter to the next higher committee.
 If the resignation is on political grounds the unit may refuse to accept the resignation and may expel him.

-2. In the case where a Party member wishing to resign from the Party is liable to be charged with serious violation of party discipline which may warrant his or her expulsion and where such a charge is substantial, the resignation may be given effect to as expulsion from the Party.
+2. In the case where a Party member wishing to resign from the Party is liable to be charged with serious violation of Party discipline which may warrant his or her expulsion and where such a charge is substantial, the resignation may be given effect to as expulsion from the Party.

 3. All such cases of resignations given effect to as expulsion shall be immediately reported to the next higher Party committee and be subject to the latter’s confirmation.

-1. All Party members as well as candidates shall pay a Party membership fee of rupees two per year.
-This annual Party fee shall be paid at the time of admission into the Party and by March end of each year to the branch or unit secretary by the member concerned.
+1. All Party members as well as candidates shall pay a Party membership fee of rupees five per year.
+This annual Party fee shall be paid at the time of admission into the Party and by March end of each year to the Branch or unit secretary by the member concerned.
 If he or she does not clear the fee in due time his or her name shall be removed from the Party rolls.
 The Central Committee may extend this date if the circumstances warrant such extension.

-2. All Party fees collected from Party members by Party branches or units will be deposited with the Central Committee through the appropriate Party committees.
+2. All Party fees collected from Party members by Party Branches or units will be deposited with the Central Committee through the appropriate Party committees.

 Every Party member must pay a monthly levy as laid down by the Central Committee.
 Those whose incomes are of annual or of seasonal character have to pay their levy at the beginning of the season or at the beginning of every quarter on the same percentage basis.
-If a member has failed to deposit his levy within three months after it is due, then his name is to be removed from the Party rolls.
+If a member fails to deposit his levy within three months after it is due, then his name is to be removed from the Party rolls.

-23BDuties of Party Members
+Duties of Party Members

 1. The duties of the Party members are as follows:

-(a) To regularly participate in the activity of the Party organisation to which they belong and to faithfully carry out the policy, decisions and the directives of the Party;
+(a) To regularly participate in the activity of the Party organisation to which they belong and to faithfully carry out the policy, decisions and the directives of the Party.

-(b) To study Marxism-Leninism and endeavour to raise their level of understanding;
+(b) To study Marxism-Leninism and endeavour to raise their level of understanding.

-(c) To read, support and popularise the Party journals and Party publications;
+(c) To read, support and popularise the Party journals and Party publications.

-(d) To observe the Party Constitution and Party discipline and behave in the spirit of proletarian internationalism and in accordance with the noble ideals of communism;
+(d) To observe the Party Constitution and Party discipline and behave in the spirit of proletarian internationalism and in accordance with the noble ideals of communism.

-(e) To place the interests of the people and the Party above personal interests;
+(e) To place the interests of the people and the Party above personal interests.

 (f) To devotedly serve the masses and consistently strengthen their bonds with them, to learn from the masses and report their opinions and demands to the Party, to work in a mass organisation, unless exempted, under the guidance of the Party.

-(g) To cultivate comradely relations towards one another to constantly develop a fraternal spirit within the Party;
+(g) To cultivate comradely relations towards one another to constantly develop a fraternal spirit within the Party.

-(h) To practice criticism and self-criticism with a view to helping each other and improving individual and collective work;
+(h) To practice criticism and self-criticism with a view to helping each other and improving individual and collective work.

-(i) To be frank, honest and truthful to the Party and not to betray the confidence of the Party;
+(i) To be frank, honest and truthful to the Party and not to betray the confidence of the Party.

-(j) To safeguard the unity and solidarity of the Party and to be vigilant against the enemies of the working class and the country;
+(j) To safeguard the unity and solidarity of the Party and to be vigilant against the enemies of the working class and the country.

 (k) To defend the Party and uphold its cause against the onslaught of the enemies of the Party, the working class and the country.